samadarsini/Direct-Mapped-Cache-Design/README.md

 ## Architecture Diagram
 ![Chip Architecture](./architecture/architecture.png)

-*Figure: It consists of Register cells for address registers and data regsiters, 16 byte cache, cache decoders, Hit/ Miss checker, state machine.
+It consists of Register cells for address registers and data regsiters, 16 byte cache, cache decoders, Hit/ Miss checker, state machine.
 All combined and connected as follows gives us the final chip which performs the four operations of cache.

 ## Summary of Folders
 - codes – Contains all VHDL modules such as chip.vhd, chip_test.vhd, statemachine.vhd and individual components.